mikrasilnikov/vine/README.md

   A single track may be published dozen times.
 There is no way anyone can remember hundreds of thousands titles to avoid listening to the same tune over and over again.

-All of this makes many DJs rely on charts and selections which makes sounding of the former derivative and dull.
+All of this makes many DJs rely on charts and selections making sounding of the former derivative and dull.

 ### How Title solves these problems?